BluntSporks/readability/README.md

 positive and negative deviations should cancel each other out, at least in some formulas.

 ## Performance
-Testing of this program shows that it takes an average of 73 seconds to process an ebook on my desktop machine on 409 ebooks, yielding 409 clusters of 5 grade levels each.
+Testing of this program shows that it takes an average of 73 seconds to process one ebook on my desktop machine on 409 ebooks, yielding 409 clusters of 5 grade levels each.

 Average grade level of each cluster ranged from a minimum of 5.24 to a maximum of 16.84.
 The average of the 409 average